 Prior to 2011, one could determine the year and location a social security number was issued based on the last four digits.
 And if one knew the last four digits, it was easy to discover the first five numbers which, in turn, increased financial crimes such as application fraud, medical identify theft, and even child identify theft.

-In 2011, and in an effort to protect personal identities and help law enforcement fight identity thieves, the Social Security Administration (SSA) randomized all newly issued social security numbers (SSNs).
-Criminals could no longer steal SSNs based on information coded in the last four digits, but an unintended consequence created entirely new fraud schemes.
+In 2011, and in an effort to prevent fraud, protect personal identities and help law enforcement fight identity thieves, the Social Security Administration (SSA) randomized all newly issued social security numbers (SSNs).
+Criminals could no longer steal SSNs based on information coded in the last four digits, but an unintended consequence created entirely new fraud schemes and tactics.

 If the SSA could randomize SSNs, then so could the identity thieves.
 They simply used the SSA’s algorithm to generate their own, random, nine-digit numbers then ran those fake numbers through a social security number validator.
 If it showed unissued, bingo, they had a counterfeit SSN at their disposal to commit synthetic identity fraud.